thomasbrawner/regime_failure/README.md

 ## Regime failure

-This repository will host several Python and R scripts, as well as IPython Notebooks and RMarkdown documents, demonstrating data management and analysis related to the breakdown of authoritarian regimes.
+This repository will host several Python and R scripts for data management and analysis related to the breakdown of authoritarian regimes.
 Additions are made as they become available.
 Comments and questions are encouraged.

 25 October 2014